-With varying levels of talent and creativity from our Ragtime Gals, every day at Ragtime Fabrics is unique with creative ideas, projects, and life events.
+With varying levels of talent and creativity from our Ragtime Guys and Gals, every day at Ragtime Fabrics is unique with creative ideas, projects, and life events.

 Thelma Good comes to Ragtime with a basketful of valuable experiences and knowledge.
 Thelma has been creatively sewing quilts and clothes and you-name-it for many years.
 If there is no pattern available, she makes her own.
 She is presently teaching her granddaughters how to sew.
 She also brings us a wealth of knowledge regarding end-user computer experience having taught Computer Science and Microsoft Office for numerous years.
 She enjoys learning new software and tinkering with sewing machines, old and new!
 She finds working with fabric and sewing machines is a pleasure at Ragtime.
 Come experience these pleasures with her!

 Eric is a native of Rockingham County, a graduate of Turner Ashby High School, and self taught when it comes to sewing.
 He has many years of retail experience, worked eight years as a floral designer, and has always been creative and crafty.
 The first costume design he ever created was hand sewn, after that he purchased a machine, taught himself to sew and has been sewing ever since.
 He has designed and created countless costumes, gowns as well as many other things, some of which have been included in local pageants and shows.
 He also designs and constructs ALL of the costumes for his annual Halloween Parties.
 When not at work or sewing he is usually hanging out with his cats or taking part in one of the many other creative or artistic endeavors he is involved in such as candle making, cooking, baking, painting, or crochet.